-EHRC guidance says that monitoring information should be collected separately from other information given in the job application where possible, and that it is a breach of s.60 to use monitoring information about health and disability to shortlist candidates (see particularly questions 6 and 7 in Pre-employment health questions: Guidance for job applicants on Section 60 of the Equality Act 2010 (pdf, link to EHRC)).
+EHRC guidance says that monitoring information should be collected separately from other information given in the job application where possible, and that it is a breach of s.60 to use monitoring information about health and disability to shortlist candidates (see particularly questions 6 and 7 in Pre-employment health questions: Guidance for job applicants on Section 60 of the Equality Act 2010 (EHRC website)).
 However, these issues will need to be decided by the courts.

 Under this ‘monitoring diversity’ head, it is presumably ‘necessary’ only for the employer to ask about whatever broad categories of disability it uses in its monitoring (eg physical, mental, sensory?), rather than asking for the specific information that the disability is a stammer, for example.